 Start by inviting them to a meeting either before they take time off work, or after.
 Ask them how you can help accommodate them moving forward.

 Don’t hold such a meeting only to tick a box.
 Turn this into a real opportunity to improve the work environment, your systems, and ways of working.
 It will potentially benefit everybody on the long run.

 More often than not, we’ve seen staff take stress sick leave in the UK when they struggle with:

-- An excessive workload
+- An excessive workload or not taking breaks

 - Poor relationships with colleagues

 - Poor relationships with managers